-24.1 Alzheimer's Special Care Units:
+24.1 Alzheimers and Other Dementia Special Care Units or Programs:

-Any facility that offers to provide or provides care or services for residents in a manner as defined in section 1.2 herein shall disclose to the licensing agency and any person seeking placement in such Alzheimer's Special Care Unit the form of the care and treatment provided, in addition to that care and treatment required in regulation herein.
+Any facility that provides or offers to provide care or services for residents in a manner as defined in section 1.2 herein shall disclose to the licensing agency and any person seeking placement in such Alzheimer and Other Dementia Special Care Unit/Program the form of specialized care and treatment provided that is in addition to the care and treatment required in the regulations herein.

-- 24.1.1 The information disclosed shall be on a form prescribed by the Department of Health. - 24.1.2 The information disclosed shall explain the additional care provided in each of the following areas: - a) Philosophy The Alzheimer's special care unit's written statement of its overall philosophy and mission which reflects the needs of residents afflicted with dementia. - b) Pre-Admission, Admission and Discharge The process criteria for placement, transfer or discharge from the unit. - c) Assessment, Care Planning and Implementation The process used for assessment and establishing the plan of care and its implementation, including the method by which the plan of care evolves and is responsive to changes in condition. - d) Staffing Patterns and Training Ratios Staff training and continuing education practices. - e) Physical Environment The physical environment and design features appropriate to support the functioning of cognitively impaired adult residents. - f) Residents Activities The frequency and types of resident activities. - g) Family Role in Care The involvement of families and family support program. - h) Program Costs The cost of care and any additional fees. - i) The licensing agency shall develop a standard disclosure form and shall review the information provided on the disclosure form by the nursing facility to verify the accuracy of the information reported on it.
-Any significant changes in the information provided by the nursing facility will be reported to the licensing agency at the time the changes are made.
+- 24.1.1 The information disclosed shall be on a form prescribed by the Department of Health. - 24.1.2 The facility shall provide care and services as described in the disclosure form, and consistent with the rules and regulations herein.
+The information disclosed shall explain the additional care provided in each of the following areas: - a) Philosophy The special care unit/program's written statement of its overall philosophy and mission which reflects the needs of residents afflicted with dementia. - b) Pre-Admission, Admission and Discharge The process and criteria for placement (which shall include a diagnosis of dementia), transfer or discharge from the unit. - c) Assessment, Care Planning and Implementation The process used for assessment and establishing the plan of care and its implementation, including the method by which the

+- plan of care evolves and is responsive to changes in condition. - d) Staffing Patterns and Training Staff patterns and training and continuing education programs, which shall emphasize the effective management of the physical and behavioral problems of those with dementia. - e) Physical Environment The physical environment and design features shall be appropriate to support the functioning and safety of cognitively impaired adult residents. - f) Therapeutic Activities The frequency and types of resident activities.
+Therapeutic activities shall be designed specifically for those with dementia. - g) Family Role in Care The facility shall provide for the involvement of families and family support program. - h) Program Costs The cost of care and any additional fees. - 24.1.3 Any significant changes in the information provided by the nursing facility will be reported to the licensing agency at the time the changes are made.